 Getting around Lake Turkana

 There are very few distinct roads around the lake.
-The lakeshore can be explored on foot, but carry plenty of clean water and have a proficient sense of direction.
-The best way to explore the lake is by use of boats are available for hire in the villages along the shores.
+One can explore the lakeshore on foot but carry plenty of clean water and have a proficient sense of direction.
+The best way to explore the lake is by using boats available for hire in the villages along the shores.
 A local guide is advisable.